kazabooboo/gizra.com/2013-10-24-why-openscholar-is-the-right-choice.md

 We're using open source right.
 So there's probably no reason to make your project private.
 Click the "Fork" button on OpenScholar's [Github](https://github.com/openscholar/openscholar) page and create your universities _public_ repository.
 OpenScholar is now your upstream taking care of the entire platform, letting you to concentrate on your custom code, and since it's public you can brage about it - not a thing to be underestimated.

 Make sure you keep working with the Installation profile.
-Ever since OpenScholar has did the move to work with a make file, and have [Travis-CI](https://travis-ci.org/openscholar/openscholar/builds/12942900) execute a huge Behat test suite on every commit, releases have become mush smoother.
+Ever since OpenScholar has done the move to work with a make file, and have [Travis-CI](https://travis-ci.org/openscholar/openscholar/builds/12942900) execute a huge Behat test suite on every commit, releases have become mush smoother.